 - Applicants from other VCCS colleges must also apply to WCC (using your existing VCCS Student ID)

-- The standard deadline for consideration for fall admission is February 15 (Extended to February 17, 2020).
-The deadline for the LPN-RN Bridge program is November 1 (Extended to December 2, 2019).
+- The standard deadline for consideration for fall admission is February 15.
+The deadline for the RN program is March 12 and LPN-RN Bridge program is September 1.
 All application requirements must be completed by this deadline and all application materials must be received or postmarked to the WCC Admissions and Records Office by the deadline to be considered.
 It is the student’s responsibility to make sure all materials have been received by the deadline.
 Any materials postmarked or received via mail, email, fax, or other delivery methods after the deadline will NOT be accepted.
 There are no exceptions to this deadline.

 Step Two - Transcripts